Store Encrypted Secrets in Protected Memory of Android & iOS apps

 -

-Mobile App Formats: .ipa For iOS device or .apk or .aab
+Mobile App Formats: .ipa for iOS, or .apk or .aab for Android

 -

-Store in Protected Memory Compatible With: Obj-C, C+, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Store in Protected Memory Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more

 -